andim/evolimmune/README.md

 ## License

 The source code is freely available under an MIT license.
+The plots are licensed under a Creative commons attributions license (CC-BY).